 Copyright © Nucleus Medical Media, Inc.

-Alcohol abuseHepatitis infectionUse of drugs toxic to the liver
+Factors that may increase your chance of having cirrhosis include: Alcohol abuseHepatitis infectionLiver cancerUse of drugs that are toxic to the liver

 or gaining weight